Nanoq Media Lokal

 Nanoq Media Lokal is a Greenlandic television channel.
 The local TV channel features news programs, lectures, music and other local events.

 The channel was launched in 2002, coinciding with the launch of its digital service.

+On 20 October 2017, it suspended its nightly news service as part of a cost-cutting plan.
+From early November, it would compensate the loss by premiering Nutaarsiassat Tunulequtaat (Context of the News), an in-depth analysis of events.
+The channel started broadcasting a five-day service on 1 May 2018.
+The news bulletins (18:45 and 19:15) would now be seen in hourly repeats on weeknights.